Chiki Sarkar: Background

-Chiki Sarkar was born into a Bengali family, the daughter of Aveek Sarkar, a journalist and newspaper proprietor, and his wife Rakhi Sarkar.
+Chiki Sarkar was born into a Bengali family, the daughter of Aveek Sarkar, a journalist proprietor, and his wife Rakhi Sarkar.
 Aveek Sarkar belongs to the family which runs the Kolkata-based Ananda Bazaar Patrika Media Group, which was first founded in 1876.

 Career

-She started her career in publishing with the London-based company Bloomsbury Publishing.
-She worked there for seven years, and later moved to Delhi in 2006 and joined Random House.
-In 2011 Chiki Sarkar became the publisher at Penguin Books India.
+She started her career in publishing with the London-based company Bloomsbury Publishing.She worked there for seven years, and later moved to Delhi in 2006, and joined Random House.
+In 2011, Chiki Sarkar became the publisher at Penguin Books India.
 In 2013, publishers Penguin Books and Random House merged and Sarkar was made the India publishing head.
-Two years later, in 2015, she set up her own publishing company, Juggernaut Books.
+Two years later, in 2015, she set up her own publishing company Juggernaut Books.

 A World Economic Forum Young Global Leader, Sarkar is also a Fortune India's Most Powerful Women, Forbes 2018 W-power trailblazers and Economic Times's Rising Women Leaders of 2015.